dindinet/netlify-cms-test/site/content/_index.md

 ### Approach

 Building a website without understanding visitor needs is bound to fail.
-And grabbing a fashionable website template to shoehorn some content into will not create the wins you desire.
+And grabbing a fashionable website template to shoehorn some content into will never create the wins you desire.

 The more traditional approach to website creation starts by getting a website design agency involved.
 They will show you recent projects they have done, ask a few questions about how you want the website to look.
 They might ask you some questions about your target audience.
 The job of the design agency is to sell design.
 They will have a bunch of specialists on staff who all need paying.